aosabook/500lines/image-filters/image-filters.markdown

 will help us navigate the situation, document what is happening and move forward.

-To do that we create "seams" that will allow us to break something up from its amorphous mass of tangled pieces and verify it in parts.
+We create "seams" that allow us to break something up from its amorphous mass of tangled pieces and verify it in parts.
 To do this, we will sometimes create wrapper classes that can be mocked.
-These do nothing more than hold a collection of similar methods, or forward calls on to another object that cannot be mocked (due to final or static methods), and as such they are very dull to write, but key to creating seams and making the code testable.
+These classes do nothing more than hold a collection of similar methods, or forward calls on to another object that cannot be mocked (due to final or static methods), and as such they are very dull to write, but key to creating seams and making the code testable.

 I used JUnit for tests, as I was working in Java with Processing as a library.
-For mocking, I used Mockito.
+For mocking I used Mockito.
 You can download [Mockito](https://code.google.com/p/mockito/downloads/list) and add the JAR to your buildpath in the same way you added `core.jar`.
 I created two helper classes that make it possible to mock and test the app (otherwise we can’t test